AITwinMinds/ChatGPT-UI/README.md

 - 📣 Join our Telegram Channel: [AITwinMinds](https://t.me/AITwinMinds) for discussions and announcements.

 Don't forget to provide feedback by commenting on the repository and help us make it better.
-Share it with your friends and let them benefit from this tool, too!
+Share it with your friends and let them benefit from this tool!

 ## Contact